sajeetharan/SajeeWeb/blog/2018/10/2018-10-21-resolve-issue-asp-net-core-2-1-runs-fine-locally-but-when-publishing-to-azure-says-an-error-occurred-while-starting-the-application/index.md

 ---
+title: >-
-title: "Resolve Issue : ASP.NET Core 2.1 runs fine locally but when publishing to Azure says “An error occurred while starting the application.”"
+  Resolve Issue : ASP.NET Core 2.1 runs fine locally but when publishing to Azure says “An error occurred while starting the application.”
-utcDate: "2018-10-21"
+Date: '2018-10-21'
 categories:
-  - "asp-net-core"
+  - asp-net-core
-  - "c"
+  - c
-  - "visualstudio"
+  - visualstudio
 tags:
-  - "error"
+  - error
-coverImage: "0_lonwwnvxmmcfy-i6.png"
+coverImage: 0_lonwwnvxmmcfy-i6.png
+utcDate: '2025-04-24T09:52:37.533Z'
 ---

 After building my first production ready application with ASP.NET Core 2.1 and tested locally when i tried to deploy for the first time on Azure, I was stuck with the following page.